 While that logo has been tweaked and flattened over the years, it retains its essential essence, with a pleasing curve to its seven letters that conveys idea of a comfortable, widescreen experience.
 You can see the latest version above, designed by .

-How did we manage to book hotels before TripAdvisor?
-The online travel forum, founded in 2000, has made good customer service paramount for any tourist-facing business in 2016, and a jolly good thing too.
+How did we manage to choose a hotel before TripAdvisor?
+The online travel forum, founded in 2000, has made good customer service paramount for any tourist-facing business since a few bad reviews can easily put off a potential guest.

-It’s logo has become an icon, proudly displayed by the best-awarded businesses, with its owl emblem representing the wisdom of planning your trip ahead, and the binoculars symbolising the search for a good deal.
+Its logo has become an icon, proudly displayed by the best-rated businesses, with its owl emblem representing the wisdom of planning your trip ahead, and the binoculars symbolising the search for a good deal.
 Did you ever notice that one of the bird’s eyes is red and the other green?
-This is a traffic light effect, symbolising the places tourists choose to visit (green) and not to visit (red).
+That's for traffic lights, symbolising the places tourists rate to visit (green) and not to visit (red).

 While TripAdvisor has changed the way hotels operate, Airbnb has changed what we think of as a hotel.
 Enabling normal people to rent out rooms to visitors has opened up a whole new type of tourism, which the company is keen to trumpet with its slogan: ‘Don’t Go There.
 Live there’.

 Launched in 2008, Airbnb had fairly mundane branding until it released its current logo design in 2014 to howls of controversy and comparison of the graphic with genitalia.
 Since then, though, it’s bedded in nicely and has become instantly recognisable wherever it appears, from giant billboards to tiny mobile screens.
 Created by , we’d argue it’s already become a modern design classic.